dockrcrazy/docker-inspector/README.md

    List every compose projects are running
 - `docker-inspector healthcheck`
    Put the label `com.docker-inspector.healthcheck` on the container you want to check.
    If one container is not running, it will display it.
+   *options :*
+   - `--slack`
+     Send a message to slack if a container "healthchecked" is not running.